openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 > aside positive
 >
-> **Note:** The FTD Joiner starts as a child and will turn into a router after a while, which is normal.
+> **Note:** The FTD Joiner starts as a child and will turn into a Mesh Extender after a while, which is normal.

 ### Topology